decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 - Staying backward compatible with existing OIDC clients that implement the SIOP specification which is part of the OIDC core specification.
 - Adding validation rules for OIDC clients that have DID AuthN support to make full use of DIDs.

-> **TBD:** Some description, e.g., supported architectures, mobile device, browser plugin, etc., SIOP to get DID and openid discovery endpoint + CIBA+DID as login_hint for OIDC flow, just login, bootstrap DID Comm==
+> **TBD:** Some description, e.g., supported architectures, mobile device, browser plugin, etc., SIOP to get DID and openid discovery endpoint + CIBA+DID as login_hint for OIDC flow, just login, bootstrap DID Comm, interop matrix for plain OIDC/did authn enabled OIDC

 ## 4 Protocol Flow

-==TBD: describe high-level protocol flow and refer to sections below==
+> **TBD:** describe high-level protocol flow and refer to sections below.

 ![DID AuthN SIOP Profile](assets/did_authn_siop_profile_flow.png)